enjkvbej/flutter_long_list/README.md

 ## Notice

-1.You can use it to make your list data shared.
+1. You can use it to make your list data shared.
 Need to be determined the list has inited before use these functions.
 Please see ListView example.

 ```dart
 prvider.list[id].addItem(id, index, data); // add item